michaelcall/Ward-Building-Representatives/Meetinghouse-Responsibilities.md

 ## Snow Removal

--> Remove snow for entrance area and sidewalks.
+-> Remove snow for the entrance area and sidewalks.

--> The north side of the building can accumulate a lot of ice and snow.
-Thus, this side of the buidling needs extra attention
+-> The north side of the building can accumulate ice and snow; Therefore, this side of the building needs extra attention

--> Spread ice melt/sait on the sidewalks and entracnce areas
+-> Spread ice melt/salt on the entrance area and sidewalks

--> There is a snow blower machine in the shed (* north west corner of the parking lot)
+-> There is a snow blower machine in the shed (*Located north west corner of the parking lot*)